-“We are a heavily landfill dependent country,” said Quinton Williams, Environmental Consultant with Jeffares & Green and a speaker at last week’s Waste Compliance meeting, organised by IWMSA (Institute of Waste Management South Africa) attended by Green Times.
+“We are a heavily landfill dependent country,” said Quinton Williams, Environmental Consultant with Jeffares & Green and a speaker at last week’s Waste Compliance meeting, organised by Institute of Waste Management South Africa (IWMSA).

 Quinton introduced waste from a South African perspective.
 Of the 1.3 billion tonnes of waste generated on the planet, 5% of that is produced in Sub-Saharan Africa and a total of 108 million tonnes generated in South Africa.
 These waste figures are expected to double by 2025.

 Only 10% of our waste is currently recycled.
 The other 98 million tonnes directed to landfill consists of 59 million tonnes of general waste, 48 million tonnes of unclassified waste and 1 million tonnes of hazardous waste.

 Moves to manage our waste

 The National Environmental Management Waste Act (2008) was amended this year to include “Waste is any substance, whether or not that substance can be reduced, reused, recycled and or recovered”.
 However, once it has been through one of these processes, it is no longer deemed as waste.

 The Waste Act states that waste producers are responsible for the waste they generate.
 All waste generators and managers have to have an Integrated Waste Management Plan (IWMP) so that the either the local municipality or government can check how they manage their waste.
 If any of the below listed activities are triggered, a Waste Management License is necessary.
 Quinton explained that an Environmental Impact Assessment (EIA) will be conducted to ensure the facility does not negatively impact the environment.

 - storage of waste

 - storage, treatment and processing of animal waste

 - the construction of facilities to undertake the above